 The interest rate on the loan is the U.S. Treasury rate for 5-year maturities on the date the Promissory Note is executed, in this case June 13, 2013 when the interest rate was 0.625%.
 The term of the loan is usually 5 years, but may be extended.
 Interest accrues on the funds as they are disbursed.
 When applicable, the Assistance Administrator of the Disaster Assistance Directorate may cancel repayment of all or part of the loan if the revenues of the applicant in the three fiscal years following the financial year of the disaster are insufficient to meet the operating budget because of disaster related revenue losses and un-reimbursed disaster related operating expenses.
-As of December 31, 2017 the Current Fund has recorded a loan payable in the amount of \$4,250,000.00 with \$98,463.18 of accrued interest.
-The loan comes to maturity on May 1, 2018.
+As of December 31, 2018 the Current Fund has recorded a loan payable in the amount of \$4,250,000.00 with \$125,025.68 of accrued interest.
+The loan originally came to maturity on May 1, 2018, but has since been extended to April 16, 2023.